ahmadawais/hacktoberfest/README.md

 ###### Support preparation of a new production release.
 Allow for minor bug fixes and preparing meta-data for a release

 ##### Start a release:
-###### To start a release, use the git flow release command.
+###### To start a release, use the git-flow release command.
 It creates a release branch created from the 'develop' branch.
 You can optionally supply a [BASE] commit sha-1 hash to start the release from.
 The commit must be on the 'develop' branch.
 ```
 git flow release start RELEASE [BASE]
 ```